emergency exit to google

 The quick answer is no you don’t.

-Yes.
 All roles require an element of training, including induction to get you settled into your role.

-Pathway Project will provide you with the basics you will need in order to carry out a volunteer role with us at Pathway, such as basic domestic abuse awareness, training and adult and child safeguarding.
+Pathway Project will provide you with the basics you will need to carry out a volunteer role with us at Pathway, such as basic domestic abuse awareness, training and adult and child safeguarding.
 There will also be opportunities along the way to get training in other areas such as fundraising and helpline.

 We are happy to look at applications from those over the age of 18.
 However we do ask if you have been a service user, you have a six-month break away from the service before applying as a volunteer.